 Recommended Prior Learning

-Highly recommend that students have completed Year 9 and Year 10 Te Reo Māori.
+It is highly recommend that students have completed Year 9 and Year 10 Te Reo Māori.

 This course is eligible for subject endorsement.